Pet Passport Ireland

 If arriving by air, pets will

-travel as manifest cargo.
+travel as manifest cargo on approved airlines.
 The airports approved to importing animals is

 must be obtained at least 10 days prior to entry.
 Arrangements must be made by you to transfer your pet